hsm59/hsm59/README.md

 ### ***Hello world, Hussain here*** 👋

-I make android apps while trying to keep up with the latest trends in tech.
+Mobile apps developer by day, non-fiction reader by night, weaving code and knowledge into captivating experiences.
 I occasionally speak at [GDG MAD](https://gdg.community.dev/gdg-mad/) and write on [Medium](https://mukadam59.medium.com/).

 You can reach me through the following links -